-The Resonance art exhibition private view on Friday 7th September was a great success, packed full of people eager to see the new work created on the theme of what is known of our changing planet's climate and how we engage with that information.
+The private view was a success, packed full of people eager to see the new work created on the theme of what is known of our changing planet's climate and how we engage with that information.

 An uncomfortable certainty